Configuring the Script Task in the Script Task Editor

 Before you write custom code in the Script task, you configure its principal properties in the three pages of the Script Task Editor.
 You can configure additional task properties that are not unique to the Script task by using the Properties window.

-Unlike previous versions where you could indicate whether scripts were precompiled, all scripts are pre-compiled in SQL Server 2008 Integration Services (SSIS).
+Unlike earlier versions where you could indicate whether scripts were precompiled, all scripts are precompiled beginning in SQL Server 2008 Integration Services (SSIS).

 General Page of the Script Task Editor

 On the General page of the Script Task Editor, you assign a unique name and a description for the Script task.

 The Script page of the Script Task Editor displays the custom properties of the Script task.

 Microsoft Visual Studio Tools for Applications (VSTA) supports the Microsoft Visual Basic or Microsoft Visual C# programming languages.
 After you create a script in the Script task, you cannot change value of the ScriptLanguage property.